rezaabdullah/data_science_portfolio/README.md

 # Data-Science-Portfolio
-Repository for projects and coursework for Data Scientist Nanodegree Program by Udacity
+Projects and coursework repository for Data Scientist Nanodegree Program by Udacity

 ### Repository Structure
 This is the parent repo which has different directory, each assigned to different individual projects.
 This is an going work.